Azure-Samples/azure-cassandra-mi-java-v4-getting-started/README.md

 urlFragment: azure-cassandra-mi-java-v4-getting-started
 ---

-# Developing a Java app using Azure Managd Instance for Apache Cassandra (v4.x Driver).
+# Developing a Java app using Azure Managed Instance for Apache Cassandra (v4.x Driver).
 Azure Managed Instance for Apache Cassandra provides automated deployment and scaling operations for managed open-source Apache Cassandra datacenters.
 It accelerates hybrid scenarios and reduces ongoing maintenance.

 This quick start demonstrates how to connect to a Cassandra Managed instance cluster.
 You'll then build a user profile console app, output as shown in the following image, with sample data.